dafitt/filestructure/README.md

 /Archive
 ```

-Lastly, the "Archive" serves as your long-term memory storage for finished projects and large files.
+Lastly, the "Archive" serves as your long-term memory storage.
+It also embodies the explained structure above, but trimmed down to only finished projects and large files, which you don't immediately need in time.
 This folder should be a mount to some big hard drives that get backed up regularly.
 Mine is a ZFS RAID for example.

 ---